SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/model-simulation.md

 ### About simulation mode

-You can deploy a model in simulation mode to run it against historical input data \(such as Cumulocity IoT measurements\).
+You can deploy a model in simulation mode to run it against historical input data \(such as {{< product-c8y-iot >}} measurements\).
 This allows testing the behavior of a newly developed model against historical data or fine-tuning an existing model.
 Or it allows testing a model against a set of historical data with known properties.

 You use the model manager to deploy a model in simulation mode.
 See [Deploying a model](/streaming-analytics/analytics-builder/#deploying-a-model) for more details.